What Are Needle Files?

 Who Uses a Needle File?

-Needle files are used by all watchmakers, jewellers, micro engineers, luthiers and craftspeople.
+Needle files are used by all jewellers, clock makers, luthiers, goldsmiths, micro engineers, metalsmiths and craftspeople.

 Many trades will use a variety of needle files to finish and shape small pieces of work.